Soft power is where the frame negotiation for persuasion and control truly happens in our modern world.

 This interview was a whole case of shame attacks delivered from a judge and parent position.

 You can even grow your power with it like some charismatic leaders do.
-But in the long run, it’s more likely to backfire.
+But in the long run, it’s very risky.

 Historically, Robespierre leveraged shame and finger-pointing for his terror.
 Same did Savonarola when in the name of religious zealot he had hundreds of secular books and artistic masterpieces burn in the public square of Florence.